PistonDevelopers/blog.piston.rs/_posts/2014-10-11-gfx_graphics.md

 This means you can render to multiple back-ends at the same time, if you need to.

-Writing your own back-end is easy, by implementing the `BackEnd` trait. piston-graphics is designed to be work with the simplest shaders possible, and performs triangulation on the CPU.
+Writing your own back-end is easy, by implementing the `BackEnd` trait. piston-graphics is designed to work with the simplest shaders possible, and performs triangulation on the CPU.
 Texture support is optional, so implementers can test it gradually.